To get started, write one true sentence.

 — Ernest Hemingway

-Chicago-based storyteller Mark Konkol is a Pulitzer Prize winning journalist and Emmy-nominated producer with a passion for coaching aspiring writers and filmmakers to get the best out of the stories they tell.
+Chicago-based storyteller Mark Konkol is a Pulitzer Prize winning journalist, Peabody Award winning senior producer and writer and Emmy-nominated producer with a passion for coaching aspiring writers and filmmakers to get the best out of the stories they tell.

 The investigative reporter turned documentary filmmaker has produced and written two critically acclaimed television docuseries that premiered at Sundance Film Festival.
-He has collaborated with top executives at Sundance Productions, Red Hour Films, Asylum Entertainment and Blowback Productions and presented TV series pitches and sizzle reels to networks in New York and L.A.
+He has collaborated with top executives at Sundance Productions, Red Hour Films, Asylum Entertainment, Blowback Productions and Cinespace Film Studios Chicago to prepare event proposals, and TV series pitches to networks in New York and L.A.

 Mark offers editing and writing coaching services aimed to help better organize your script, punch up dialogue, perfect one-page pitches, crafting series bibles and more.
 An inspiring teacher and coach, Mark also is available for private mentoring to help you keep projects on track, break through writers’ block and navigate production roadblocks, among other things.